SC-Networks/evalanche-soap-api-connector/README.md

 getById(int <mailing-template-id>): ResourceInformation
 ```

-Retrieve the default category for mailings
+Retrieve the default folder for mailings

 ```
-getDefaultCategoryByCustomerId(int <mandator-id>): CategoryInformation
+getDefaultFolderByMandatorId(int <mandator-id>): FolderInformation
 ```

 Retrieve a mailing by an external id